 Quantcast

-In the words of the Wise Solange:
+In the words of the wise Solange:

-'"I slept it away, I sexed it away...Well it's like cranes in the sky.
+'"I slept it away, I sexed it away...Well, it's like cranes in the sky.
 Sometimes I don't wanna feel those metal clouds."

 A dick appointment with that special someone in your life could have you up early cooking, cleaning, singing, and off to a good start to your day.
-Sex is a great way to relieve stress, as it helps your body to release endorphins that elevate your mood (similar to exercise).
-If you're boo-ed up with your romantic partner, sex is an activity that can bring you closer together and feel more loved, especially if one of your favorite of the five love languages is physical touch.
+Sex is a great way to relieve stress, as it helps your body release endorphins that elevate your mood (similar to exercise).
+If you're boo-ed up with your romantic partner, sex is an activity that can bring you closer together and make you feel more loved, especially if one of your favorite of the five love languages is physical touch.
 However, what is not often discussed amongst lovers is the dangers of having sex when you are uncentered within yourself.

 As with anything great in life, the intentionality behind your actions is very important.
 It is very easy to fall into the trap of using sex as a coping mechanism when you are feeling isolated, lonely, anxious, or even just bored.
 This is not limited to single people; we sometimes get caught in the pattern of using our significant others for a release too.
-Perhaps after an intense argument or discussion you decided to break the tension by having a passionate session.
-For you single ladies, perhaps after a stressful week at work you decided to text Zaddy Long D, your ex flame that you know is up to no good but can wear you out like no other and keep you company.
+Perhaps after an intense argument or discussion, you decided to break the tension by having a passionate session.
+For you single ladies, perhaps after a stressful week at work, you decided to text Zaddy Long D, your ex-flame that you know is up to no good but can wear you out like no other and keep you company.
 There is no shame in enjoying sex and letting the act relieve your stress.

 After the make-up sex you had with your boo, were any of the issues you were experiencing truly resolved?
-Or were they put onto the back-burner until the issues simmer to the surface again?
+Or were they put onto the back burner until the issues simmer to the surface again?

 After Zaddy Long D gave you that sweet loving and disappeared into his abyss of inconsistency and vagueness, do you feel less alone and more loved?

-If the answer is no, then it is time to really look at yourself, your emotional needs and well-being, and realize that though it may have never been your intention to do so, you might be using sex as a way to run away from some harsh truths in your life.
+If the answer is no, then it is time to really look at yourself, your emotional needs, and your well-being, and realize that though it may have never been your intention to do so, you might be using sex as a way to run away from some harsh truths in your life.
 This is not to assume that one must have a profound reason to engage in sexual acts, but to ensure that you are not doing so for reasons that may be self-destructive.
 The great thing is you are a very powerful woman, and once you are aware of the mistakes that you may be making, you can also make the necessary changes, too:

 Figure out your narrative around your sexuality.